grdddj/done-for-today/plan.md

 ## Deep work

 Translations:
-- agree on how to verify/validate the translations with the agency
+- validation of the translations strings

-Manufacturing tests:
-- continue with the HTTP communication - frontend in Vue.js, backend websocket improvements

 ## Other work